 A Guide to Snapping Turtles

 In some areas, adult and baby snapping turtles are hunted to near-extinction, so there is some debate as to whether snapping turtles should be kept as pets.
-Even without the environmental factor, it’s still questionable whether a snapping turtle is the best choice for a pet turtle.
+Even without the environmental factor, it is still questionable whether a snapping turtle is the best choice for a pet turtle.

-Snapping turtles can be kept as pets if you’re willing to put in the time and effort to care for them.
+These creatures can be kept as pets if you are willing to put in the time and effort to care for them.
 But they do require work and can be tricky to care for, especially as they age.

 Snapping turtles can be found in southeastern Canada, the western United States, Mexico and even as far south as Ecuador.
 They live in freshwater areas, including marshes, rivers and lakes, and prefer soft mud with plenty of underwater plants.